Making Tax Digital for Income Tax – Step by step

 Pre-requisites

-- You have signed up for Making Tax Digital for Income Tax.
-You can do this by going to the following link:
+- Individuals must have signed up for Making Tax Digital for Income Tax.
+This can be done by going to the following link:

 -